J-1 Visa Clinical Nurse Specialist Jobs

 Assess the two-year home residency requirement upfront

 Many CNS J-1 placements involve government funding or in-demand specialty skills that trigger the two-year home residency requirement under INA Section 212(e).
-Determine whether your placement is subject to it before accepting an offer, since it affects future H-1B or green card eligibility.
+Determine whether your placement is subject to it before accepting an offer, since it affects future H-1B visa or green card eligibility.

 Document specialty-area hours for visa extension requests